jupyterhealth/software-documentation/explanation/architecture.md

 # JupyterHealth System Architecture

-JupyterHealth is a distributed ecosystem of interconnected components that enable patients to collect, control, and share their health data with research organizations.
+JupyterHealth is a modular ecosystem of interconnected components that enable patients to collect, control, and share their health data with researchers or clinicians.
 This document explains the architecture of each component and how they work together to support patient-centered health data exchange.

 ## System Overview